Taxidea taxus jeffersonii

 Red List (Provincial)

-Badgers are heavy-bodied, short-legged, and short-tailed member of the weasel family.
-They are mostly a grizzled greyish-yellow all over and are clearly identifiable by their squat, compact stature and the distinctive black-and-white stripes on their heads and face.
-Their heavily clawed feet are black and their ears are white with a black rim.
-Badgers are about 60-72 cm (23-28in) long and stand approximately 10 in tall at the shoulder
+Badgers are a heavy-bodied, short-legged, and short-tailed member of the weasel family.
+They are mostly a grizzled greyish-yellow all over and are identifiable by their squat stature and distinctive black-and-white stripes on their heads and face.
+Their long-clawed feet are black and their ears are white with a black rim.
+Badgers are about 60-72 cm (23-28in) long and stand about 25 cm (10 in) tall.

 Prefers open habitats like natural deserts, grasslands, and forest clearings.
 Also sometimes uses man-made open areas such as agricultural fields, road right-of-ways, golf courses, and clear cuts.